Munchery

 Munchery Inc. was an online food ordering and meal delivery service that served parts of San Francisco, Seattle, and New York City.
 The company shut down abruptly on January 21, 2019.
 It was valued at $300 million.
-The website currently relaunched as a recipes-only website.
+The website subsequently relaunched as a recipes-only site operated by Rolliyo, Inc., a DE corporation doing business as Munchery.

 Overview

 Munchery was a conglomeration of chefs who offered continually changing menus to users.
 Chefs chose their dishes and sourced ingredients, and users rated the meals.
 Meals could be ordered up to 6 p.m. the same day or a few days in advance.
 A fleet of drivers delivered the dinners within a chosen one-hour window between 5 and 9 p.m..
 The chilled food needed to be reheated before serving.
 After trying the meals, diners could post reviews online, and they could also directly message chefs through the site.

 History

-Munchery was founded in 2010 in San Francisco, California.
+Munchery was founded in 2010 in San Francisco, California by Tri Tran and Conrad Chu.

 In 2015 the company raised $85 million in Series C funding and was speculated to be valued at $300 million, though a company spokesperson did not confirm that number.

 In 2016, the company launched a corporate lunch delivery program.
 James Beriker became CEO, taking the place of co-founder Tri Tran.

 On October 2, 2020, Rolliyo, Inc., a DE corporation doing business as ("DBA") Munchery.com, sent an email to Munchery, Inc's email list announcing that "Munchery is back (as a recipe site)."